msjimc/GOTermViewer/guide/readme.md

 ## $\textcolor{red}{\textsf{Important note}}$

 GOstats predicts the number of genes in a dataset that it expects to be linked to a specific GO term and compares this to the actual number in the dataset when testing for enrichment.
 However, sometimes the expected number may be a value between 0 and 1 and if no genes are found linked to the term the resultant fold change is both miss leadingly large and statistically insignificant.
-Consequently, in these situations the fold change is set to 1 indicating no difference.

 ### Modifying the GO term display
 The ‘Image display options’ panel (Figure 11) on the primary window contains a number of options that change the way the data is displayed as follows.